Broumovské Stěny (Broumov Walls) Climbing Featured in

-Broumovské stěny or Broumov walls is an extension of the Stołowe Mountains, a 12 km long mountain ridge separating the Broumov and Polické basins.
-It's one of the most beautiful locations for hiking and climbing in Czechia.
-It's usually not crowded even in the summer and offers great views from the top of rock sandstone formations.
+Broumovské stěny or Broumov Walls is an extension of the Stołowe Mountains, a 12km long mountain ridge separating the Broumov and Polické basins.
+It's one of the most beautiful locations for hiking and climbing in the Czech Republic.
+It's usually not crowded (even in the summer) and offers great views from the top of rock sandstone formations.

-The highest point of Broumovské stěny is Božanovský Špičák with an elevation of 773 m.
-It's one of the most popular spots along with Koruna (Crown), rising at 769 m.
-Also, it's worth checking out the canyon named Kovářova rokle (Blacksmith's Gorge).
-The range is outlined by a few mountains with interesting animal names—Cat, Owl, and Tortoise.
+The highest point of Broumovské stěny is Božanovský Špičák with an elevation of 773m.
+It's one of the most popular spots along with Koruna (Crown), rising at a height of 769m.
+It's also worth checking out the canyon named Kovářova rokle (Blacksmith's Gorge).
+The range is surrounded by a few mountains with interesting animal names—Cat, Owl, and Tortoise.
 Broumov Walls cover a huge territory with something attractive for everyone.

-Rock climbing is possible here in several designated areas from July 1 to December 31 (some areas can be climbed even from early May).
-You must get familiar with the rules of climbing in sandstone areas before starting your adventure.
+Rock climbing is possible here in several designated areas from July 1st to December 31st.
+Some areas can even be climbed from early May.
+You must be familiar with the rules of climbing in sandstone areas before starting your adventure.